JeremyBrent/RUDS_project_1/README.md

 -- However, males drink consistently more than females all over the world -- Specific stats are described in depth within the Notebook’s Read Me

+# **Navigating Adriana’s Notebook: **

+## Questions:
+1. Have the annual hours worked changed over the past 70 years for our representative nations?
+2. What is the relationship between annual working hours and national GDP?
+3. What is the relationship between annual working hours and productivity?

+## Data:
+Annual hours, GDP, and productivity data were obtained from ourworldindata.org and cleaned.

+##File explanation
+-data_cleaner.ipynb is the initial data cleaning notebook which takes raw input and filtered to selected nation and year.
+Outputs cleaned data.
+-economic_anaysis.ipynb is the figure generating notebook which takes the cleaned files and generates figures to answer the above questions.

+**_NOTE:_ Both files assume that the input and output csv file path is located within a data folder at the same level of the notebook.**
+Location of the data folder was mosted post merging with the master branch.

+## Tools:
+-All data wrangling done using pandas and numpy.
+-Analysis done using scipy.stats.
+-Figures built using matplotlib and seaborn.

+## General Conclusions
+-For the majority of nation's graphed a slight decline in annual hours worked over the past 70 years can be seen.
+-Working hours vs GDP and working hours vs productivity is extremely nation dependant but graphing by single nation shows a clear correlation of a negative relationship in both.

+##
+For more detail please reference documentation within Adriana's Notebook.